 Patients

-All consecutive patients treated for histologically confirmed, previously untreated, non-metastatic, operable adenocarcinoma of the stomach or gastroesophageal junction between May 15, 2013 and August 29, 2018 in Centre Georges Francois Leclerc, were included.
+All consecutive patients treated for histologically confirmed, previously untreated, non-metastatic, operable adenocarcinoma of the stomach or gastro-oesophageal junction between May 15, 2013 and August 29, 2018 in Centre Georges Francois Leclerc were included.
 Follow-up ended in December 2018.

-Eligibility criteria for inclusion in the study were: (1) local gastric or gastroesophageal junction (GEJ) adenocarcinoma, without metastases detected following CT-scan and TEP-scan; (2) the possibility of curative resection as assessed by a digestive surgery multidisciplinary staff; (3) WHO performance status of 0 or 1; and (4) absence of previous cancer therapy.
+Eligibility criteria for inclusion in the study were: (1) local gastric or gastro-oesophageal junction adenocarcinoma without metastases detected following CT-scan and TEP-scan; (2) the possibility of curative resection as assessed by a digestive surgery multidisciplinary staff; (3) WHO performance status of 0 or 1; and (4) absence of previous cancer therapy.
 The study was conducted in accordance with the Declaration of Helsinki.
 All participating patients fully agreed with the use of their medical records in clinical research.
 The study was performed in agreement with the General Data Protection Regulation European law.

 Treatment

-Treatment consisted of an intravenous injection of TeFOX regimen with or without trastuzumab for patients with HER2 overexpressing tumours.
-TeFOX consisted of docetaxel (50 mg/m2), oxaliplatin (85 mg/m2), and leucovorin (400 mg/m2) F5U bolus (400 mg/m2) on day 1, followed by continuous infusion of 5FU for 46 h (2400 mg/m2) administered every 2 wk2 w.
-Trastuzumab was given at 4 mg/kg every two weeks.
-Prophylactic treatments included corticosteroids and antiemetic’s given accordingly to standard recommendations.
-G-CSF, a hematopoietic factor, was systematically given as a prophylactic treatment in all patients (Filgrastin 34 MUI/d during 4 d, starting the day after the end of 5FU infusion).
-The number of cycles of chemotherapy expected was 6 before and after surgery.
-Dose reductions and treatment discontinuations were performed according to physician decision, based on toxicity.
+Treatment consisted of an intravenous injection of TeFOX regimen with or without trastuzumab for patients with HER2-overexpressing tumours.
+TeFOX consisted of docetaxel (50 mg/m2), oxaliplatin (85 mg/m2), and leucovorin (400 mg/m2) plus a 5-FU bolus (400 mg/m2) on d 1, followed by continuous infusion of 5-FU for 46 h (2400 mg/m2) administered every 2 wk.
+Trastuzumab was given at 4 mg/kg every 2 wk.
+Prophylactic treatments included corticosteroids and antiemetics given accordingly to standard recommendations.
+The haematopoietic factor G-CSF was systematically given as a prophylactic treatment in all patients (Filgrastin 34 MUI/d during 4 d, starting the day after the end of 5-FU infusion).
+The number of cycles of chemotherapy expected was six before and after surgery.
+Dose reductions and treatment discontinuations were performed according to physician decision based on toxicity.

 Safety